Olivier Messiaen: La Trinité, La jeune France, and Messiaen's war

 At the outbreak of World War II, Messiaen was drafted into the French army.
 Due to poor eyesight, he was enlisted as a medical auxiliary rather than an active combatant.
 He was captured at Verdun, where he befriended clarinettist Henri Akoka; they were taken to Görlitz in May 1940, and imprisoned at Stalag VIII-A. He met a cellist (Étienne Pasquier) and a violinist (Jean le Boulaire) among his fellow prisoners.
 He wrote a trio for them, which he gradually incorporated into a more expansive new work, Quatuor pour la fin du Temps ("Quartet for the End of Time").
 With the help of a friendly German guard, Carl-Albert Brüll, he acquired manuscript paper and pencils.
 The work was first performed in January 1941 to an audience of prisoners and prison guards, with the composer playing a poorly maintained upright piano in freezing conditions and the trio playing third-hand unkempt instruments.
 The enforced introspection and reflection of camp life bore fruit in one of 20th-century classical music's acknowledged masterpieces.
-The title's "end of time" alludes to the Apocalypse, and also to the way that Messiaen, through rhythm and harmony, used time in a manner completely different from his predecessors and contemporaries.
+The title's "end of time" alludes to the Book of Revelation, and also to the way that Messiaen, through rhythm and harmony, used time in a manner completely different from his predecessors and contemporaries.

 The idea of a European Centre of Education and Culture "Meeting Point Music Messiaen" on the site of Stalag VIII-A, for children and youth, artists, musicians and everyone in the region emerged in December 2004, was developed with the involvement of Messiaen's widow as a joint project between the council districts in Germany and Poland, and was completed in 2014.